- Latin America

 - Start marketing yourself as a private tutor immediately and aggressively.

 - Search out the local teaching community; find out where they hang out, talk to them and build relationships.
-Word-of-mouth and personal referrals can be an excellent way to find local job opportunities.
+Word-of-mouth and personal referrals can be an excellent way to find local ESL job opportunities in France.

 - Dress professionally and conservatively when meeting prospective employers; remove facial piercings (if possible).
 Always arrive on-time or early for interviews.